George Paterson Yeats (Victorian artist)

 We think the picture shown above relates to a piece of ground to the south of Malvern College on the edge of Peachfield Common, where we often walked our dog.

 George Paterson Yeats is said to have published a book in 1884, The London Obelisk: a new translation of the hieroglyphic text; and another, Observations on the earthquake of December 17th, 1896 which was observed in Herefordshire and caused some damage to buildings.

-At the time of Yeats' death in 1901 the family was living at Landsowne House in Madresfield Road.
+At the time of Yeats' death the family was living at Landsowne House in Madresfield Road.

 The 1911 census records that youngest son George Malcolm Yeats (1869 - 1945), then living at Hucclecote on the outskirts of Gloucester, went on to become managing director of a refrigeration company.
 He must have painted as a young man, as the picture below was exhibited with his father's work.
 It shows the railway bridge on Link Common, under which you can walk today, but lacks the brilliance of his father's work.

 George's youngest daughter has a brief entry in the Dictionary of Victorian Painters.

 It seems probable that Nelly was taught by her father, and occupied herself by painting at home.